su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/Inc_Species_Transport_Composition_Dependent_Model.md

 ## Goals

-In this tutorial, the user will be familiarized with the composition-dependent model in SU2 based on the Ideal Gas law for a gas mixture.
+In this tutorial, the user will be familiar with the composition-dependent model in SU2 based on the Ideal Gas law for a gas mixture.
 The necessary steps and configuration options for the aforementioned model will be explained through a 3D incompressible kenics static mixer for a methane-air mixture.

 ## Resources

 The resources for this tutorial can be found in the [incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model) directory in the [tutorial repository](https://github.com/su2code/Tutorials).
 In order to complete this tutorial, you will need the configuration file ([kenics_mixer_tutorial.cfg](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/kenics_mixer_tutorial.cfg)) and the mesh file ([kenics.su2](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/kenics.su2)).

 The mesh is created using [gmsh](https://gmsh.info/) and a respective `.geo` script is available to recreate/modify the mesh [kenics_mixer_tutorial.geo](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/kenics_mixer_tutorial.geo).
-The mesh consists on 128790 volume elements and 138324 points.
+The mesh consists of 128790 volume elements and 138324 points.

 ![Mesh with boundary conditions](../../tutorials_files/incompressible_flow/Inc_Species_Transport_Composition_Dependent_Model/images/mesh_tutorial.png)
-Figure (1): Computational mesh(top figure) and 2D cross-section view with color markers showing the boundary conditions and geometry (bottom figure).
+Figure (1): Computational mesh (top figure) and 2D cross-section view with color markers showing the boundary conditions and geometry (bottom figure).

 ## Prerequisites